-Associate Professor Anna Sullivan the Director of Research for Educational and Social Inclusion Group at the University of South Australia.
+Professor Anna Sullivan the Director of the Centre for Research in Educational and Social Inclusion at the University of South Australia.
 She is a leading expert in school discipline and is committed to investigating ways in which schools can be better places.
-A/Prof Sullivan was lead researcher of a major Australian research study investigating behaviour in schools.
-The findings from this research have led to a greater understanding of teachers’ views of student behaviour and how school leaders can enact behavior policy to support students in humane and caring ways.
+Prof Sullivan was lead researcher of a major Australian research study investigating behaviour in schools.
+The findings from this research have led to a greater understanding of teachers’ views of student behaviour and how school leaders can enact behaviour policy to support students in humane and caring ways.
 Her research has informed education policy and practice internationally.

 Dr Neil Tippett is a postdoctoral research fellow at the University of South Australia, who completed his PhD at the University of Warwick in May 2015.
 His doctoral research examined school bullying from a socioecological perspective, identifying how individual behaviour and wider societal characteristics impacted on the likelihood of children being victimized or bullying others at school.
 Currently, his research interests include child safety, mental health, and student wellbeing and behaviour.
 Most recently he played a central role in reviewing and updating the National Safe Schools Framework, the Australia-wide document guiding how schools and communities can support the safety and wellbeing of their students.

-Jamie Manolev is a PhD candidate at the University of South Australia undertaking research within the fields of classroom management and school discipline.
-His expertise is in discipline, classroom management and critical policy analysis.
-He has worked as a research assistant on two ARC Linkage projects: the Behaviour at School Study, and the Refugee Student Resilience Study.
+Jamie Manolev is a PhD candidate at the University of South Australia.
+His PhD research investigates the popular classroom management app ClassDojo and the way teachers and schools use it to enact school discipline practices and pedagogies.
+His research interests and expertise are in school discipline, power, critical data studies, education platforms, and critical policy analysis.
+In addition to working on the School Exclusions project, Jamie has worked as a research assistant on two other ARC funded projects: the Behaviour at School Study, and the Refugee Student Resilience Study.